iainwo/kaggle/wids-datathon-2020/README.md

 The challenge is to create a model that uses data from the first 24 hours of intensive care to predict patient survival.
 (Kaggle Proj) https://www.kaggle.com/c/widsdatathon2020/overview

 # How-to Use Perform Inference
-This project provides publicly-accessible and straight forward way to perform batch or realtime inference based on WiDS Datathon 2020 data.
+This project provides a publicly-accessible and straight forward way to perform batch or realtime inference based on WiDS Datathon 2020 data.

 There are essentially four steps required for inference: